rajadilipkolli/my-spring-boot-experiments/jpa/spring-boot-jpa-multitenancy/README.md

 Lets see how it works by using three different approaches:

- > Partition tables by tenant id.  ->  Single table having partition
+ > Partition tables by tenant id.  ->  Single table having partition (Supported Only from Hibernate 6)

  > Use a separate schema per tenant. -> Single Database having multiple schemas